Lakshi99/Lakshi99/README.md

 - 📫 How to reach me:- lakshikabandara601@gmail.com

-- ⚡ Fun fact :- I love and eating!👩‍💻🍕
+- ⚡ Fun fact :- I love oding and eating!👩‍💻🍕
  </h3>